 We seek abstracts of no more than 300 words describing your research and/or creative activity.
 All abstracts should be submitted through the Digital Commons portal here.
-The deadline to submit abstracts is September 18, 2019 at midnight.
+The deadline to submit abstracts has been extended to September 27, 2019 at midnight.

 On the whole, abstracts should clearly explain the project’s purpose, offer an overview of the scholarly context of the project, include any methodological approaches used, and discuss the outcomes of the project.
 GURC also welcomes in-process projects that may not be completely finalized by the conference.
 Strong abstracts will make a clear case for the significance or relevance of the project to the larger field of inquiry.
 You may include references, but they are not required.